GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

     }
     ```

 1. Change the `StartAsync` implementation to retrieve a list of categories if the bot doesn't found a `category` in the original message.
-Replce the method code with the following code.
+Replace the method code with the following code.

     ``` csharp
     public async Task StartAsync(IDialogContext context)